hybridcattt/hybridcattt.com/_posts/2020-10-13-debugging-on-ios14-with-xcode-11.md

 Adding support for iOS 14 to Xcode 11 is a matter of copying device support files for iOS 14 into Xcode 11.
 Commonly, these device support files can be copied from Xcode 12 installed side by side, copied from a coworker's machine, or downloaded from a popular shared repo.
-It's been already widely discussed, so here's (an article I like on the topic)[How to Fix Xcode: “Could Not Locate Device Support Files” Error](https://faizmokhtar.com/posts/how-to-fix-xcode-could-not-locate-device-support-files-error-without-updating-your-xcode/).
+It's been already widely discussed, so here's an article I like on the topic: [How to Fix Xcode: “Could Not Locate Device Support Files” Error](https://faizmokhtar.com/posts/how-to-fix-xcode-could-not-locate-device-support-files-error-without-updating-your-xcode/).

 ## Launching the app